Raicuparta/ditching-facebook-friends-with-js/README.md

 └── message_1.json
 ```

 The data I need is in `message_1.json`.
 No clue why the `_1` sufix is needed.
 In my archive there was no `messasge_2.json` or any other variation.
+The full path would be `messages/inbox/NudeVolleyballBuddies_5tujptrnrm/message_1.json`.

-These files can get pretty big, so don't be surprised if your fancy IDE implodes at the sight of it.
+These files can get pretty big, so don't be surprised if your fancy IDE faints at the sight of it.
 The chat I want to analyze is about 5 years old, which resulted in over *a million lines* of JSON.

 The JSON file is structured like this: